shoganhennessy/shoganhennessy.github.io/_pages/about.md

 - Upload CV in readable pdf format
 - Works in progress in research page
-- Blog post about econ professors
+- Blog post about econ professors' professional networks
 - Blog post about Scotland overdoses